BAYLIN TECHNOLOGIES INC.

 - overseeing the compensation of directors;

-- developing corporate governance guidelines and principles for the Company;
+- developing corporate governance policies, guidelines and principles for the Company;

 - identifying individuals qualified to be nominated as members of the Board;